Worthy of a half-day visit

-Near the entrance a wooden exhibition hall contains all the background information on Thai kings and the history of the palace you may need.
-The chequered marble verandas of Thansana tower are worth the climb to catch a cool breeze and views over the grounds (mind your head going up the stairs).
-Nearby, the beautiful red and gold royal mansion features hand-painted ceramic floor tiles, mother-of-pearl inlay furniture, and an elaborate camel bone carving.
-By all accounts King Rama V liked a lot of company, and all the small houses you see along the outer wall surrounding this building were for his lady friends.
+Near the entrance, a wooden exhibition hall contains background info on Thai kings and the history of the Palace.
+The checkered marble verandas of Thansana Tower are worth the climb to catch a cool breeze and take in views over the grounds (mind your head going up the stairs).
+Nearby, the beautiful red-and-gold Royal Mansion features hand-painted ceramic floor tiles, mother-of-pearl inlaid furniture and an elaborate camel bone carving.
+By all accounts King Rama V liked a lot of company, and the small houses found along the outer wall were designated for his lady friends.

-By now it could be time for a cold drink and what better setting than Therawat Khanlai Gate which overlooks the Thai style pavilion in the lake.
-It is possible to find a quiet shady spot and enjoy these beautiful grounds perhaps with a picnic, book, or maybe an iPod, but be warned weekends are packed with local tourists.
+By now it could be time for a cold drink and what better setting than Therawat Khanlai Gate, which overlooks a Thai-style pavilion in the lake.
+It’s possible to find a quiet shady spot and enjoy these lovely grounds perhaps with a picnic or book, but be warned that local tourists arrive by the busloads on weekends.

 Also don’t miss Wat Niwet Thammaprawat, a one-of-a-kind Gothic-style Thai Buddhist temple within walking distance of the palace in Bang Pa-In town.
 You could make this a full-day excursion by taking a tuk tuk to the Bang Sai Arts and Crafts Centre, located 20 kilometres south of Bang Pa-In in the village of Bang Sai.
 Bring an Ayutthaya map from the tourist info office, as it has a guide and map of Bang Pa-In on the back.

 David Luekens first came to Thailand in 2005 when Thai friends from his former home of Burlington, Vermont led him on a life-changing trip.
 Based in Thailand since 2011, he spends much of his time eating in Bangkok street markets and island hopping the Andaman Sea.